locktree/dotfiles/README.md

  *  Filename   : README.md
  *  Author     : mitchell
  *  Description: README for dotfiles project
- *  Last Update: Mon 15 Jul 2019 08:24:27 PM CEST
+ *  Last Update: Mon 15 Jul 2019 08:28:22 PM CEST
  =========================================================================
 -->

 # Development environment and dotfiles
 This repo will contain all kind of files for my personal development environment.
 I'm a big fan of dotfiles.
-Dotfiles allow you to customize your nerdery.
+Dotfiles are the customization files that are used to personalize your Linux or other Unix-based system.
 Customize my configuration, settings, look and behavior of my most important toolset.
 It's fun!
 Take anything you want, but at your own risk.
 This repo involve mainly:

 * VIM as editor
 * Git as SCM